collectivecardgame/library/docs/faq.md

 If players can update the Core Set it's very likely, players will buff Core Set cards until they're relevant, and if we have to change something there, then it can affect the meta unintentionally, which ruins the bigger thing we want out of the game: for the meta to be determined by the players.

 We believe that, even if the current players agree to only change Core Set cards to fit in with something like [Affinity Identities](/blog/2019/02/21/affinity-grammar), it will be difficult to make this case all over again for future players.
 For several months, players wanted to buff the Core Set to make it of the power level of other cards.
-The natural inclination players have is for all cards to be relevant, and the existance of an intentionally held back set of cards is unpleasant for the natural human desire for symmetry and balance.
+The natural inclination players have is for all cards to be relevant, and the existence of an intentionally held back set of cards is unpleasant for the natural human desire for symmetry and balance.

 #### 4. Lore